 This kid's bedroom is space-themed without going overboard.
 The muted wallpaper and décor pieces are things that can grow up as they do.

-This dreamy master bathroom needed little design help, according to Afsharpour, as it came with full-height Arabescato Corchia marble walls (plus those heated floors we mentioned earlier).
+This dreamy primary bathroom needed little design help, according to Afsharpour, as it came with full-height Arabescato Corchia marble walls (plus those heated floors we mentioned earlier).
 It's also equipped with soaking tubs with a separate shower and dual vanities.

-"The master bath was already a masterpiece when I first walked into the space,"Afsharpour said.
+"The primary bath was already a masterpiece when I first walked into the space,"Afsharpour said.
 "The floor and walls are adorned in full slabs of marble with a stand-alone bath tub facing the breathtaking San Fransisco Skyline.
 It couldn’t get much dreamier than this."

 The client requested a vanity space so Afsharpour went to work, creating a feminine make-up space complete with a custom mirror.